p44v9n/deepbreath/README.md

 ## Todo

 - Choose from range of animations
+- Use enter key to start animation when popover is open / focussed

 - ✅ ~~Hide dock icon~~
 - ✅ ~~Add user-configurable global hotkey https://github.com/sindresorhus/KeyboardShortcuts~~